faizla/fyp-degree/README.md

 - Implement workers (django-channels) in order to run two subsequent API(searching and streaming) at the same time.
 (This approach can be improved by using websocket technology)

-Example of real time analysis
+Example of real time analysis on #LIVMUN (Liverpool vs Manchester United 2018 16/12/2018)

 <img width="1230" alt="Screen Shot 2020-01-20 at 2 26 33 AM" src="https://user-images.githubusercontent.com/55307820/216111512-16e328bb-9e3c-4559-b037-d9ba2bd94964.png">